-The university was recently ranked by U.S. News & World Report as the 115th best college in the country, and the 52nd best public university in the country (2019).
+The university was recently ranked by U.S. News & World Report as the 115th best college in the country, and the 52nd best public school in the country (2019).
 The University has produced seven Rhodes Scholars and a Nobel Prize laureate.

 15. Virginia Polytechnic Institute and State University

 With a student body composed of about 31,000 undergraduate and graduate students, Virginia Polytechnic Institute and State University is Virginia’s third-largest school.
-Students may choose between 225 different degree programs, including nationally ranked programs in:
+Students may choose between 225 different academic programs, including nationally ranked programs in:

 - various engineering disciplines